Quasilinear P.D.Es, Interpolation spaces and H\"olderian mappings: Introduction - Notation - Preliminary results

 \subsection{\bf Introduction}

-\ \\ The Marcinkiewicz interpolation theorems for linear operators acting on Lebesgue spaces turned out to be an essential tool for studying regularity of solutions for linear partial differential equations (P.D.Es) in $L^p$-spaces.\\ Then, Jaak Peetre (\cite{Peetre1, Peetre1b}) introduced a method $(K$-method) to give a general definition of interpolation spaces between two normed spaces embedded in a same topological space.
-His definition allows to extend Marcinkiewicz's results of linear operators acting on abstract normed spaces.
-But his results allow also to go further in the study of regularity of solutions of linear equations on spaces different from $L^p$-spaces.
+\ \\ The Marcinkiewicz interpolation theorems for linear operators acting on Lebesgue spaces turned out to be an essential tool for studying regularity of solutions for linear partial differential equations (P.D.E.s) in $L^p$-spaces.
+Then, Jaak Peetre (\cite{Peetre1, Peetre1b}) introduced a method $(K$-method) to give a general definition of interpolation spaces between two normed spaces embedded in a same topological space.
+His definition allows to extend the Marcinkiewicz's results of linear operators to those ones acting on abstract normed spaces.
+But his results allow also to go further in the study of regularity of solutions of linear equations on spaces different from $L^p$ spaces.
 The main problem to apply Peetre's definition is the identification of the interpolated spaces.
-For instance, we did such a study with applications to linear P.D.Es in recent papers (see \cite{FFGKR}, \cite{AFFGR} or \cite{FFR}) using new spaces as grand or small Lebesgue spaces, sometimes combining the regularity method with a duality method.\\ Later, in our knowledge, L. Tartar \cite{Tartar3}, under the supervision of J.L.
-Lions was the first to give interpolation results on nonlinear H\"olderian mappings (which include Lipschitz mappings) and applied to a variety of boundary value problems as bilinear applications, semi-linear P.D.Es but also on variational inequalities .\\ This last paper of L. Tartar, recent results development concerning the interpolation spaces with logarithm functions (see, for instance \cite{GOT}, and the previous references) and the appearance of the new operators in P.D.Es as anisotropic $\vec p$-Laplacian or variable exponents $p(\cdot)$-Laplacian were the main motivations which lead us to reconsider the work of L.Tartar \cite{Tartar3} and to show that we may have H\"older mappings associated to quasilinear equations in order to obtain new regularity results . \\ So, we extend first Tartar's results on nonlinear interpolations mappings $T$ to couples of spaces with a logarithm function by studying the action of the mapping $T$ on the $K$-functional associated to those couples .
-This is the purpose of the second section .
+Some results in this direction exist: for instance, we did such a study with applications to linear P.D.E.s in recent papers (see \cite{FFGKR}, \cite{AFFGR} or \cite{FFR}) using new spaces as grand or small Lebesgue spaces, sometimes combining the regularity method with a duality method.\\ Later, in our knowledge, L. Tartar \cite{Tartar3}, under the supervision of J.L.
+Lions, was the first to give some interpolation results on nonlinear H\"olderian mappings (which include Lipschitz mappings) and he applied them to a variety of boundary value problems as bilinear applications, to semi-linear P.D.E.s but also to variational inequalities .\\ This last paper of L. Tartar, recent results development concerning the interpolation spaces with logarithm functions (see, for instance \cite{GOT}, and the previous references) and the appearance of the new operators in P.D.E.s as anisotropic $\vec p$-Laplacian or variable exponents $p(\cdot)$-Laplacian, were the main motivations which lead us to reconsider the work of L. Tartar \cite{Tartar3} and to show that we may have H\"older mappings associated to quasilinear equations in order to obtain new regularity results. \\ So, we extend first Tartar's results on nonlinear interpolations mappings ${\mathcal T}$ to couples of spaces with a logarithm function by studying the action of the mapping ${\mathcal T}$ on the $K$-functional associated to those couples.
+This is the purpose of the second section.
 Here is an example of such result: